Stygian84/BookSwap/README.md

 - "Borrow Now" button
     - Lenders will receive an email notification that an user wants to borrow their listed book
     - Lenders can reach out to the Borrower if they are interested to conduct a book exchange
+- Live Chat feature
+    - To reach out to borrowers/lenders, users can communicate and find a common time frame and place to do the exchange

 # Design Consideration
 - User registration
     - Build a personalised experience in the book-exchange community